EOSIO/eosio-explorer/docs/development.md

 2. cd into `eosio-toppings` (eosio-toppings repository project root)
 3. cd into each of the below packages folder and run `yarn link` in each folder.
 A "Success Registered" message should be shown each time you do `yarn link`
     - packages/api-eosio-compiler
-    - packages/api-mongodb-plugin
+    - packages/api-postgres-plugin
     - packages/api-rpc
     - packages/docker-eosio-nodeos
-    - packages/docker-mongodb
+    - packages/docker-ship
+4. cd into packages/api-postgres-plugin and run `yarn link @eosio-toppings/api-rpc`
-4. Run `yarn install`
+5. Run `yarn install`

 ### eosio-explorer